sujoe77/backend/Notes/Cache.md

 S2 is same with read through.

-*S3 update Cache, then DB
+*S3 update Cache first, then DB

     this is faster then read through, but with weaker consistency